Not, I’ll not, carrion comfort, Despair, not feast on thee;

 Or bends with the remover to remove:

 That looks on tempests and is never shaken…

 ~Shakespeare’s Sonnet 116

 Something that seems forgotten in our society is the value of contenting oneself in right action rather than good outcomes, in adhering to a moral code or standard despite material losses, in choosing to love though the object of love proves to be human–prone to err.
-Often those who are well-loved are examined for what it is that makes them well-loved, worthy, inherently valuable.
-These examinations are typically based on a society’s material values of worth and beauty.
-But when spiritual values are adopted, one is able to view others as God’s creations, as inherently valuable and worthy of love, despite alterations.
+Often those who are well-loved are examined for what it is that makes them well-loved, worthy, and inherently valuable.
+These examinations are typically based on a society’s material values of worth and physical beauty.
+But when spiritual values are adopted, one is able to view others as God’s creations, as inherently valuable and worthy of love, despite physical alterations over time.
 Recognizing inherent worth in all of God’s creation challenges assumptions made about those who are loved and valued.
 If all are valuable and worthy of love, why then are some rejected?
 Can we assume, that someone who has been rejected must not have been worthy of love?
 Must have been difficult to love?
 A spiritual view refocuses attention on the action of love, on the ability of the lover.

 Shakespeare’s line, “Love is not love which alters when alteration finds,” has this impact, refocusing the reader’s attention on the ability of the lover to love, no matter what tempests or alterations in circumstances occur.
 Love is an action, a choice, an ability more than a feeling.
 And choosing to love despite disappointments or change is true love in action.